Coordinated Campaign Committee

 Our Mission

-The Coordinated Campaign Committee (CCC) is a standing committee of the GPUS that cooperates with state and local parties in the coordination and support of federal, state, and local Green Party electoral campaigns.
+The Coordinated Campaign Committee (CCC) is a standing committee of the GPUS that cooperates with state and local parties in the coordination and support of local and state-level Green Party electoral campaigns.
 Specific functions of the CCC include:

-1. Tracking of Green Party candidates at all levels of government.
+A. Tracking of Green Party candidates at local and state levels of government.

-5. Volunteer, media, celebrity, and resource mobilization for specific candidacies in targeted communities and districts.
+G. Mobilizing volunteer, media, celebrity, and resources for specific candidacies in targeted communities and districts.

-8. State-by-state tracking of ballot status and laws.
+I. Tracking of state ballot status and laws.

 In carrying out these specific functions, the Coordinated Campaign Committee shall consider the following priorities:

-8. Likelihood of gaining legislative majority or of securing an executive office.
+– Likelihood of gaining state legislative majority or of securing a state executive office.

-The Coordinated Campaign Committee works with a pool of CCC Associates; these include one liaison from each affiliated state party not already represented on the CCC as well as staff or other persons necessary to the productivity of the CCC who shall be chosen as deemed appropriate by the CCC.
-Associates may participate in CCC discussions and meetings as needed but are not regular voting members of the CCC.
+The Coordinated Campaign Committee works with a pool of CCC State Party Liaisons; these include one liaison from each affiliated state party not already represented on the CCC as well as staff or other persons necessary to the productivity of the CCC who shall be chosen as deemed appropriate by the CCC.
+State Party Liaisons may choose to observe and participate in CCC discussions and meetings as needed but are not regular voting members of the CCC.